May 19, 2020 : By Office of Communications & Public Engagement

 School of Engineering Professor Carolyn Ziebart is the faculty advisor for the team and has worked with the students over the last three years.
 She said that because most schools shut down early in the spring due to COVID-19, this year’s competition was different than those in years past.

-ASME judged each team’s report based upon criteria like design, analysis, testing, safety, and aesthetics.
+ASME judged each team’s report based on criteria like design, analysis, testing, safety, and aesthetics.
 Ziebart said Liberty’s team did exceptionally well compiling the information for the report, especially given the circumstances.

 “Some sections of the report were not complete when the shutdown happened, so we were planning on coming back from Spring Break and finishing it up, but we never got that opportunity.”